9 Ways to Show Your Love for the National Parks (Even When You’re Not There)

 If you’re looking for reproductions of the original WPA designs, Ranger Doug’s Enterprises sells silkscreen serigraph posters ($45) and also donates 1 percent of gross sales back to various national park projects.

-For every item Pendleton sells from its national park collection, the National Park Foundation receives a royalty (so far, Pendleton has raised more than $700,000 for the organization).
+For every item Pendleton sells from its national park collection, the National Park Foundation receives a royalty.
+(So far, Pendleton has raised more than $1.6 million for the organization.)
 The collection began back in the early 1900s with the iconic green, yellow, red, and black striped Glacier National Park blanket (from $239).
-While Pendleton still makes its blankets in the United States from pure wool, it has expanded its collection to offer beanies ($20), mugs ($20), and socks ($13) for a wide variety of parks, including Crater Lake, Yosemite, and Yellowstone, to name a few.
+While Pendleton still makes its blankets in the United States from pure wool, it has expanded its collection to offer beanies ($25), mugs ($20), and dog beds (from $99) for a wide variety of parks, including Crater Lake, Yosemite, and Yellowstone, to name a few.

 Buy now: $38 (was $42) for three soaps, ursamajorvt.com

 A certified B-Corp, Ursa Major released a bar soap collection inspired by the scents of three national parks and is donating 5 percent of each purchase to the National Parks Conservation Association.
 Inspired by coastal Maine, the Acadia bar soap includes scotch pine and rock rose essential oil blends.
 The Zion soap is scented with sage and sabino cedar.
 And if you feel like taking forest bathing very literally, Redwood’s notes of juniper and fir needle will do the trick.
 The five-ounce soap bars are sold individually ($14) or as a set of three ($38, was $42).

 9. ENO NPF DoubleNest Print Hammock